- Creating outstanding presentations is easy when using one of the latest professional presentation software tools.

 As a quick reminder, PowerPoint Online is a free tool that you can use to open any PowerPoint files — even corrupted, damaged, or broken ones.

 Simply go to PowerPoint Online’s website and upload your broken PowerPoint file.
 The platform should display the presentation content in a few seconds.

-There you have 5 quick solutions that everyone can use to repair broken PowerPoint files.
+There you have a few quick solutions that everyone can use to repair broken PowerPoint files.